 Calibrating Poultry Litter Spreading Equipment

 Proper nutrient management is a vital part of all agricultural enterprises, especially for those using any form of manure nutrients.
-Better understanding of the threats to our water, soil, and environment, and improved nutrient management practices and techniques have enhanced our ability to develop nutrient management plans that enable producers to maximize use of manure nutrients and minimize potential risks to the environment.
+With better knowledge of environmental threats and improved nutrient management practices and techniques, producers can now maximize use of manure nutrients while minimizing potential risks to the environment.

 Manure and litter spreaders are typically calibrated using the same techniques designed for calibrating commercial fertilizer spreaders.
 Precision calibration for commercial fertilizer spreaders is critical for obvious reasons.
 However, calibrating litter and manure spreaders can be difficult because of differences in material density, handling and flow characteristics, and particle size, especially when spreading cake-out litter that may have larger chunks and increased moisture compared to total-cleanout litter.